clrgit/constrain/README.md

 want an exception if the parameters doesn't match the expected

-#### Constrain.check(value, \*class-expression) -> true or false
+#### Constrain.constrain?(value, \*class-expression) -> true or false

-It matches value against the class expressions like #constrain but returns true or false as result and can be used to handle complex type expressions dynamically
+It matches value against the class expressions like #constrain but returns true or false as result and can be used to handle complex type expressions dynamically.
+It is made a class method to minimize namespace pollution

 ## Class Expressions

-Constrain#constrain and Constrain::check use class expressions composed of class or module objects, Proc objects, or arrays and hashes of class expressions.
+Constrain#constrain and Constrain::constrain? use class expressions composed of class or module objects, Proc objects, or arrays and hashes of class expressions.
 Class or module objects match if `value.is_a?(class_or_module)` returns true: